Token Replacement in ASP.NET Core Web API

 }

-Now run the application, and you can access both the resource using the controller and action method name, as shown in the below image.
+Now run the application, and you can access both the resource using the controller and action method name, as shown in the image below.

-Let us understand how the token replacement works in the ASP.NET Core Web API Application with an example.
-Please modify the Employee Controller class that we have been working on so far, as shown below.
+Let us understand how the token replacement works in the ASP.NET Core Web API with an example.
+Please modify the Employee Controller class as shown below.
 As you can see, we are applying the token [controller] to the EmployeeController and the token [action] to all its action methods.

 using Microsoft.AspNetCore.Mvc;